 iPhoto now also lets you print cards through Apple's printing service.
 These run the gamut from flat and folded photo cards, to the more expensive, but quite pretty, letterpress cards.
 No matter which version you pick, they can be customized and previewed within iPhoto, and ordered the same way as books.
 One thing to note here is that you are still limited to printing out your work through Apple, and not through third parties, as you can with plug-ins in Aperture.
 Though on the plus side, with iPhoto you can export a photo book as a PDF.

 iPhoto continues to compete against a handful of competitors, notably Google's Picasa, which is offered up for free on both the Mac and PC, as well as a beta version for Linux users.
 This year's iPhoto additions arguably give it the edge in continuing to offer a more full-screen photo-viewing experience, and deeper online integration out of the box.
-That said, Google's integration of Picasa Web albums and the recent addition of Picnik's online photo editing mean you can do a lot more with your photos even when you're away from your computer.
+That said, Google's integration of Picasa Web albums and the recent addition of

 Much like iPhoto, this year's version of iMovie looks a lot like the old one, but with the addition of some extra creative options, the biggest being movie trailer templates.
 These templates help you create short, thematic videos of friends, much like what you'd see in theaters.
 Other additions include sound-editing tools, a people finder that does a good job at spotting when people are in your shots, and new effects tools.